koochin/tic-tac-toe/README.md

 uses **make** and **g++17** (see makefile)

 ### How to play
-The player who guesses closest to the randomly generated number (1-100) gets first move
+The player who guesses closest to the randomly generated number (1-100 inclusive) gets first move

 Each player enters their move in `row column` format (there must be a space between them)